Agoric/documentation/main/javascript-modifications/lockdown.md

 The `'unsafe'` setting keeps the original behavior for maximal compatibility at the price of reproducibility and fingerprinting.

-In standard JavaScript, there builtin methods have `Locale` or `locale` in their name:
+In standard JavaScript, thee builtin methods have `Locale` or `locale` in their name:
 - `toLocaleString`
 - `toLocaleDateString`
 - `toLocaleTimeString`